google/automotive-design-compose/proto/README.md

 ## plugin - Capabilities added by the DesignCompose plugin
 ## view - Collected styles and settings that are applied to nodes in the design definition
 # android_interface - Types specifically used for the interface from the rust library to the android library
-# toolkit - Types specific for the toolkit
 ```